albert-ying/MethylGPT/README.md

 ## Contributing

 We greatly welcome contributions to methylGPT.
 Please submit a pull request if you have any ideas or bug fixes.
-We also welcome any issues you encounter while using scGPT.
+We also welcome any issues you encounter while using methylGPT.

 ## Acknowledgements